 “It’s not lame and because I have to.”

 “You don’t have to do it,” I respond sharper than intended, my blood pressure rising.
 “No one is forcing you to do it.
-You have chosen to earn some of your income by posting on social media.”
+You have chosen to earn some of your income by posting on social media platforms like TikTok, gaining more followers in the process.”

 After biting my tongue for about three seconds, the words tumbled out.
 “Why don’t you focus on other things that you are actually passionate about.
 Why don’t you just get a real job?”
 I blurted out.